FRACerqueira/PipeAndFilter/docs/apis/pipefiltercore.pipeandfilterexception.md

 #### Parameters

 `status` [PipeStatus](./pipefiltercore.pipestatus.md)<br>
-The status of step (pipe, condition or task)
+The status of step (pipe, condition or task).

 `message` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
 The message that describes the error.

 `innerException` [Exception](https://docs.microsoft.com/en-us/dotnet/api/system.exception)<br>
-The exception that is the cause of the current exception, or a null reference
+The exception that is the cause of the current exception, or a null reference.

 - - -